+The following agreement between the appropriate board or committee of (church) and the Reverend is for the purpose of providing interim pastoral services.

+- 1. The Reverend______will be designated interim pastor of (church). - 2.
+The Reverend______will be responsible for providing interim pastoral leadership which would include the following duties: (Please check if this task is expected of Interim Pastor.) - Filling the pulpit for regular Sunday services. - Work with appropriate board or committee to provide for a leader of worship and ministry on Sundays not present. - Do pastoral calling on sick and shut-ins as time permits and in time of crisis. - Officiate at weddings and funerals as requested - Be responsible for the conduct of all regularly scheduled week-day services. - Work with boards and committees to assist them in carrying out their assigned tasks. - Perform other administrative duties as requested: i.e., work with church secretary in preparing bulletins, newsletters, etc., general oversight of church facilities and represent the church in dealing with outside organizations - Other functions:

+3. The Reverend will be compensated for interim pastoral services as follows:

+Base Salary

+Travel Allowance \$

+Housing \$ Including Utilities \$

+Reimbursed expenses -

+Benefits \$

+in nantar will function in the com time nector with record to the work

-The following agreement between en the appropriate boa rd or committee of (church) and Reverend 1.
-The Reverend(church). will be designate ed interim pastor of 2.
-The Reverend will be responsib ole for providing interim ch would include the foll check if this task is expected Sundays not present. · provide for a leader of w Officiate at weddings a nd funerals as requeste Be responsible for the (scheduled week-day se em in carrying out their ch secretary in preparing dealing with outside or of church facilities and re epresent the church in Other functions: janizations 3.
-The Reverend will be compensated for or interim pastoral services О. as follows: wiii bo oomponeatoa te intenin paeteral cervices \$ Travel Allowand ce \$ Housing \$ Includin g Utilities \$ Reimbursed ex rpenses \$ 9 Junio 4 \$ 4.
-The interim pastor will fur services and church adm nction in the capacity of egard to the worship 5.
-The interim pastor will be issued keys to the chu dy access to the church is weekly security of up-keep 6. nealthy congregational b.
-Continuity of leade c.
-Consistent pastora 12 11 11 112 • ed in the goal setting pro ocess of the church. congregation for the ar 7. rovide a performance re eview within one month after the termination of the agr fuere the enter healess. with the Developed 8.
-This agreement is for a p ^ be terminated at any pastor.
-9. It is understood that the F andidate for the pastoral of the congregation to o a gotting oper-size d Exception - if it is the will period with the possibility agreement.
+- 4. The interim pastor will function in the capacity of a full-time pastor with regard to the worship services and church administration. - 5.
+The interim pastor will be issued keys to the church building so that ready access to the church is available.
+The interim pastor will not be considered responsible for the weekly security of up-keep of them. - 6.
+Goals for the interim ministry shall be: (These are examples only.) - a.
+Maintenance of a healthy congregational life. - b.
+Continuity of leadership. - c.
+Consistent pastoral care. - d.
+Development of short-range goals identified in the goal setting process of the church. - e.
+Preparation of the congregation for the arrival of a new pastor. - 7.
+The appropriate board or committee agrees to provide a performance review within one month after the termination of the agreement. - 8.
+This agreement is for a period of from the date below with the Reverend - devoting_____to____hours per week.
+This agreement may be terminated at any pastor.
+9. It is understood that the Reverend______will not be a candidate for the pastoral - office of (church).

+Exception - if it is the will of the congregation to use this interim period as a getting acquainted period with the possibility of extending a call to the interim pastor, this should be a mutual agreement.

+Interim Pastor Agreement 1/2

 Agreed to and accepted by:

 Chair, Board or Committee

 Interim Pastor

 Counseling Minister/State Pastor

 Effective Date: